Taboo Money: Why Do People Kill Themselves Over Debt?

 A hard task when you’re feeling hopeless, I know.
 In addition to working with your lender, you can utilize the following services to get help:

-1-800-273-TALK (8255).
-If you’re feeling suicidal, you can get some much-needed support through this hotline and speak to a trained counselor.
+If you’re feeling suicidal, call 1-800-273-TALK (8255).
+You can get some much-needed support through this hotline and speak to a trained counselor.
 They’ll be able to provide resources and guide you through options.

 There are non-profit credit counseling agencies that you can contact that may be able to help you.
 These programs differ from some dubious debt settlement programs.
 A debt management program (DMP) provides a system of paying down debt to your creditors.
 Many of these programs may offer waived fees and can help you rebuild your credit.
 Typically, you’ll be set up with a plan and pay back your debt within 36 to 60 months.

 Another option that you can consider – which should be considered very carefully and as a last resort – is declaring bankruptcy.
 Typically, there are two types of bankruptcies that you can file: Chapter 7 and Chapter 13.
 While this may look like a great option, there are still hefty fees involved, and you would need to file in a federal bankruptcy court.

 Under bankruptcy, you may be able to get rid of your debt, but there may be consequences to your credit, and you may accrue additional fees.